sonicrules1234/plummerprimes/README.md

 - docker

 # Setup
-This program is meant to be run in the https://github.com/PlummersSoftwareLLC/Primes
+This program is meant to be run in a copy of https://github.com/PlummersSoftwareLLC/Primes

 Install docker